 English-language media in Singapore

 There is plenty of English language media in Singapore, including print and broadcast.
-Mediacorp, a state-owned free-to-air network, offers a variety of channels in English and Malay.
-Paid services include StarHub and Singtel cable TV.
+Mediacorp, a state-owned free-to-air network, offers a variety of channels in English and Malay, both on TV and radio.
+Channel 5 also offers round the clock entertainment in English.
+Paid services include StarHub cable TV and Mio TV.

 English books are readily available at all big bookstores.
-There are also a number of local English newspapers.
-Additionally, many international newspapers and magazines are available from newsstands.
+There are also a number of local English newspapers as well as many international publications available from newsstands.